nebrius/raspi-board/README.md

 Raspi Board
 ===========

 Raspi Board provides pin mapping functionality for the various Raspberry Pi models.
-This module is meant to be run on a Raspberry Pi, and reports pins for that specific board.
+This module is meant to be run on a physical Raspberry Pi _only_, and maps pins for the specific board it is being run on.

 ## Installation